Arrange a funeral

 You can arrange a funeral once you have registered the death.
 Most people use a funeral director or you can arrange a funeral yourself.

+Please be aware that from 12 April there is no change to the number of mourners allowed at funerals.
 If you are organising a funeral, please be aware of the arrangements currently in place.
 When attending funerals, we ask that you and those attending with you: As well as following the above guidance, to reduce the risk of infection we ask that you:

 If you are organising a funeral, please be aware of the arrangements currently in place.